 - We dispense our own drinking water in conference rooms

 Managing the disposal of waste is a major economic, social and environmental challenge.
 We mitigate our environmental impact by following a strict Environmental Policy and conduct regular waste audits.
 Our target is to reduce waste by a further 8% on top of our current standards.
 Here are some of the ways we are reducing waste:

 - We ask guests to re-use towels where possible to reduce wastewater

 - We only launder bed linen every 3 days

 - We recycle cardboard, paper, aluminium cans, batteries, glass and plastic bottles

 As people from outside the area attend our venues, they spend money in the local area.
 This additional expenditure circulates around the local economy generating economic output and supporting jobs.
-According to a Regeneris report, visits to our venues contributed £4m GVA to the Leicester & Leicestershire LEP and supported 90 FTE jobs in 2016.
+According to a recent Regeneris report, visits to our venues contributed £4m GVA to the Leicester & Leicestershire LEP and supported 90 FTE jobs.
 Coupled with the impact of visiting family and friends to the University who stay in our hotels, that’s a further £9m GVA and 190 FTE jobs supported in Leicestershire.